IntentArchitect/Docs/articles/application-development/development-environment/intent-in-the-development-environment.md

 ---
 # Intent Architect in the Development Environment

-This article covers various aspect's of working with Intent Architect withing your Software development life cycle.
+This article covers various aspect's of working with Intent Architect within your Software Development Life Cycle.

 * How Intent Architect solutions are structured on the file system.
 * Using Intent Architect solutions with Version Control.
-* Integrating Intent Architect solutions with your CI/CD Pipelines Extensions.
+* Integrating Intent Architect solutions with your CI/CD Pipelines.
 * Configuring module discovery.

 ## How Intent Architect solutions are structured

-When you create an Intent Architect solution, it creates many folders and files related to the solution, at a high level there are a few high level concepts you should be aware of.
-The application wizard, allows you to specify several settings, as follows:
+When you create an Intent Architect solution, it creates many folders and files related to the solution, at a high level there are a few concepts you should be aware of.
+The application wizard, allows you to specify several settings which influence this structure, as follows:

 ![Solution configuration](./images/default-solution-setup.png)